 Full action photo with no borders, gold/silver foil background, and that handsome SP logo tops off the front of the card.
 Great looking card back with everything a good card back should have.
 There is one parallel in this set, Die Cuts were inserted 1 per pack.

 This rookie card can be found in Series 1 packs of Stadium Club.
 Great portrait photo of Mr. Hill on Draft Day.
 A nice suit and a big smile go nicely with that Draft Pick logo on the lower left.
 The card back has me scratching my head a bit, the only thing I can make out is the basketball, the rest of it is literally a blur.

 This rookie card of our featured HOF’er can be found in Series 2 packs.
 A great action photo placed on a rough-edged white border.
-A great looking Draft Pick logo at lower left really adds a nice highlight to the overall design.
+A great-looking Draft Pick logo at the lower left really adds a nice highlight to the overall design.